Monkopedia/Otli/README.md

 ## Structure plans

 My current thinking is it would look something like this:
- - A preprocessor that throws errors if you use features of kotlin not supported by kot
+ - A preprocessor that throws errors if you use features of kotlin not supported by otli
  - A custom invocation of the compiler to compile to IR, but no further (if this is possible)
  - A compiler plugin to pick up from the IR and try to generate C